 It should be noted that 214 of the 681 QSOs in 2017 came from the ARRL DX Contest.
 That increased the 20M percent and decreased the 30M percent out of proportion to the info in items 1-6 above.

 Now some history of the streak.
 When I worked IK2SND on March 1, 2013, I had no idea what that started.
 When I did realize I was off on a DX streak, I decided I'd just keep going.
 I have no intention as of now of voluntarily ending the DX streak.
 I'll keep going until something beyond my control brings it to an end.
 My friend Mike KC2EGL is sure I will keep going.
 When I said some time ago, I think when it was about to reach the one year mark that I wasn't sure about continuing it, he looked me in the eye and said he was sure that I would continue.
 Then explained why he thought so, telling me that I was the most 'challenge accepted' person he ever knew.
 I suppose that is true.
 I do enjoy setting a challenge for myself and then going out and working to accomplish it.

 On November 25, 2015 the streak reached day # 1,000 in a row.
 After reaching 1,000 days I needed to set another check point in the streak to challenge myself to reach.
 That was 3 years which was February 29, 2016.
 I reached that, and then it was time to set another check point.
-A good one was 4 years on February 28, 2017.
+Another good check point was four years.